 The outbreak of a novel coronavirus (COVID-19), which the World Health Organization declared in March 2020 to be a pandemic, continues to spread throughout the United States of America and the globe.
 The extent of the ultimate impact of the pandemic on the College's operational and financial performance will depend on various developments, including the duration and spread of the outbreak, and its impact on students, employees, and vendors, all of which cannot be reasonably predicted at this time.
-In response to the pandemic, the College was awarded \$5,166,820 during 2021 from the Federal Coronavirus Response and Relief Supplemental Appropriations Act and American Rescue Plan Act and \$747,373 during 2020 from the Federal Coronavirus Aid, Relief, and Economic Security Act (collectively "HEERF").
-The College recognized revenue from these awards of \$3,289,421 and \$2,141,512 during 2022 and 2021, respectively.
-The College was additionally awarded funding and recognized revenue in the amount of \$376,400 during fiscal year 2021 through the Federal Coronavirus Relief Fund grant ("CRF").
-While management reasonably expects the COVID-19 outbreak to impact the College's financial consequences and duration are highly uncertain.
+The College was awarded \$5,166,820 during 2021 from the Federal Coronavirus Response and Relief Supplemental Appropriations Act and American Rescue Plan Act and \$747,373 during 2020 from the Federal Coronavirus Aid, Relief, and Economic Security Act (collectively "HEERF").
+The College recognized the remaining revenue from these awards of \$3,289,421 in 2022 once all remaining awarded funds were expended.
+The extent of the ultimate impact of the pandemic on the College's operational and financial performance will depend on various developments, including the duration and spread of the outbreak, and its impact on funders, students, employees, and vendors, all of which will continue to change and cannot be reasonably predicted at this time.